sphinx-doc/sphinx/doc/usage/configuration.rst

    use CSS ``@import`` to import the theme's stylesheet.

    .. versionchanged:: 5.1
-      The value can be a iterable of strings.
+      The value can be an iterable of strings.

 .. confval:: html_title
    :type: :code-py:`str`